Home Rule information

 How do I submit an argument for a publicity pamphlet?

 Bring your argument to the Sedona City Clerk's Office, 102 Roadrunner Drive, Sedona, Arizona 86336.
-Each argument, either pro or con, has a word limit depending on the topic and may require a deposit of up to $250.
+For the August 28, 2018 election, each argument, either pro or con, has a 200- word limit and will not require a deposit.
 The deadline for submitting arguments is 90 days prior to an election where a publicity pamphlet is required, which is May 30, 2018 by 5:00 p.m. for the August 28, 2018 election.
 See the Call for Arguments PDF for more information.

 Where do I register to vote?